astronomy-commons/lsdb/docs/getting-started.rst

     ztf_cone = ztf.cone_search(ra=40, dec=30, radius_arcsec=1000)

-The row-based filters on column values can be done in the same way that you would on a pandas DataFrame, using :func:`Catalog.query` or Pandas-like indexing expressions:
+The row-based filters on column values can be done in the same way that you would on a pandas DataFrame, using :func:`lsdb.catalog.Catalog.query` or Pandas-like indexing expressions:

 .. code-block:: python